Verify the OS, GPU, Docker, and Python are available before installing anything.

 openshell status

-openshell status should report the gateway as healthy.
-The first run may take a minute while Docker pulls the required images.
+openshell status should report the gateway as Connected.
+The first run may take a few minutes while Docker pulls the required images and the internal k3s cluster bootstraps.

 NOTE